 Buying a Pool Table

-Pool tables are easily one of our most popular products, with everyone essentially spending some time growing up in a pool parlour.
-Now that you’ve decided to have a pool table in your life, this guide is designed to address the many questions that you may have in mind, and help you simplify the process of buying a pool table.
+A pool table is easily one of our most popular products, with everyone essentially spending some time growing up in a pool parlour.
+Now that you’ve decided to have a pool table in your life, this guide is designed to address the many questions that you may have in mind, and simplify the process of buying a pool table.

 What size should I be looking at?